jmarmorato/Intranet-Home-Page/README.md

 Created in response to personal "dashboards" that are little more than pages with a list of frequently accessed links, Intranet Home Page is a personal, self-hosted **homepage** with integrations for multiple publicly-available and self-hosted data feeds.
 It can display RSS feeds, your self-hosted CalDAV calendar, a random selection of images from Piwigo, and more.

+###What's new in Version 3.0?
+- Application now uses CAP 1.2 to retrieve weather alerts
+- Weather alert descriptions now display in a modal, as CAP 1.2 doesn't supply a description link
+- Weather alerts are filtered based on config file
+- Random image from local directory
+- Fixed bug that only allowed each card to be used once
+- Changed database handle from $conn to $db for readability
+- Updated Dockerfile to use Ubuntu 22.04 from 20.04

 ### What's new in Version 2.1?
 - Added Docker-Compose support
 - You can set an image as the page background (thanks JDSlimz)